alexdmejias/inkplate-display/README.md

 # TODO

+- [ ] ability to display random text from api
 - [ ] display weather forecast
 - [ ] display when it was last updated
 - [ ] data should be cached